federated-directory/help2/administrator/microsoft.md

 # Integrate with Microsoft

-In case your company uses Office 365, your corporate address book resides in Azure AD.
+In case your company uses Microsoft 365, your corporate address book resides in Azure AD.
 You can integrate Azure AD with Federated Directory.

 - [Features](#features)